Please contact us by email:

 This Archive runs under Linux, Apache 2.4, and Linode.
 The server machine is a state-of-the-art cephalopod satisficer with hyperbolic connectivity.

 (Please do not abuse the cephalopods.
 They can only take so much before they ink off.
 More specifically: we use CloudFlare for content distribution and caching.
-If CloudFlare decides you are trying to trash the server, it will start presenting captchas or block you entirely.
-So if you want to crawl the server, please limit your downloads to maybe one file every five seconds?
-We'll see how that goes.)
+If you want to download every file on the Archive, see these instructions.)

 The site style was contributed by Chris Klimas, as an entry in our CSS Competition.
 (See that page for other style submissions.)
-The compass image on the front page is a detail from a map drawn in 1656 of what is now New York, and is in the public domain.
+The map image on the front page was created for us by Maia Kobabe.

 The index-generation program and scripts for the RSS feed were written by Andrew Plotkin, based on scripts by Stephen van Egmond.
 Please contact <tech .at. ifarchive .dot. org> if you have problems with the index files on this site.
 (Or server or other technical issues.)